kandikandi/swen222_rpg_game/README.md

 The Collision class is used to run the game collision logic.
 It is called from the moving Actor objects when they move and gets details of collisions from the GameState object.

-3. Save packages:
+Save packages:

 These packages hold the classes that handle serialization and saving.

-4. Tests
+Tests

 This package contains all the game tests.

-5. UI
+UI

 This package contains the GUI/Swing elements including the main gameFrame, the splash/login screen, and the information and display panels.

-6. View
+View

 This package includes the Tile and Object maps, the actor assets, and the rendering classes.

+Images

+This package holds the game images.

 ### Authors ###
      D Newton
      C Lategan